Highfivery/zero-spam-for-wordpress/trunk/readme.txt

 **Why should your users prove that they are humans by filling captchas?
 Lets bots prove their are not bots the <a href="http://www.benmarshall.me/wordpress-zero-spam-plugin/" target="_blank">WordPress Zero Spam plugin</a>.**

 WordPress Zero Spam blocks spam in comments automatically without any additional config or setup.
 Just install, actiavte and enjoy a spam-free site.

-Zero Spam It was initially built based on the work by <a href="http://davidwalsh.name/wordpress-comment-spam" target="_blank">David Walsh</a>.
+Initially built based on the work by <a href="http://davidwalsh.name/wordpress-comment-spam" target="_blank">David Walsh</a>.

 Major features in WordPress Zero Spam include: